idugalic/micro-company/README.md

 Companies must embrace a new way of projecting themselves in the form of secure, easy-to-consume unified APIs that are easily integrated into a wide range of digital touchpoints.

-The project is intended to demonstrate end-to-end best practices for building a Netflix-like microservice architecture using Spring Cloud.
+**This project is intended to demonstrate end-to-end best practices for building a Netflix-like microservice architecture using Spring Cloud.**

 ## Architecture